Permissive (film): Production

-Music

 Forever More were a genuine performing band, although the band members play characters other than themselves in the film.
-Songs from the soundtrack appear on their album Yours – Forever More.
+Songs from the soundtrack appear on their 1970 album Yours – Forever More.
 Alan Gorrie went on to commercial success as a member of the Average White Band.

 The cult folk band Comus provided the film's opening title theme and other incidental music and songs.